Indru Netru Naalai: Plot

 Elango and Arumugam go back to the past to fix their mistake, but Kuzhandaivelu accidentally shoots the time machine while fighting a police officer during the encounter, damaging it.
 The duo find Parthasarathy, who has awoken from his coma but does not remember them, and ask him to fix the time machine.
 While Parthasarathy manages to fix the time machine, due to a lack of specific parts which have not yet been developed, it can only take the user to a specific time in the past (when Kuzhandaivelu damaged the time machine) and as the date cannot be changed, the user cannot return to the future.
 Therefore, the duo decide not to use it.
 Later, Kuzhandaivelu spots Elango, Arumugam and Anu at a mall and pursues them.
 He opens fire during the chase, killing Anu.
 To restore Anu to life, Elango decides to use the time machine to return to the past and kill Kuzhandaivelu, even though he cannot return.
 But Kuzhandaivelu spots the duo and while fighting them, all three of them fall into the time machine and go to the past.
 Kuzhandaivelu destroys the time machine, but Elango manages to trick Kuzhandaivelu into shooting his past self, causing both versions to die.
 Elango and Arumugam stop themselves from finding the time machine by thwarting the accident involving them and Parthasarathy.

 Two months later, Elango wakes up, remembering only the events of that night.
 He soon finds out, to his surprise, that he is in a marriage hall and that he will marry Anu on that day.
 He does not remember, to Anu's bewilderment, any of the events which had occurred in the past two months as a result of his usage of the time machine during that period.
 He learns that, without finding the time machine, he got a job and managed to impress Rajarathinam with one of his business ideas, leading to his marriage with Anu.
 Arumugam, who also does not remember anything over the past two months, is happily married.
 Elango and Arumugam are relieved to learn that Kuzhandaivelu is still dead.
-They also see Parthasarathy, who does not recognise them as they never met in the new timeline.
+They also see Parthasarathy, who does not recognise them as they never met in the past two months.